Therapy for Trauma

 Who This Work Is For

-You feel stuck in patterns you cannot explain
+You feel stuck in patterns you cannot fully explain

 Your body reacts before your mind can catch up